nicholasmireles/nicholasmireles.github.io/_tutorials/itp-first-script.md

 # Environment
 ---
 Before we get to coding, we need to make sure you get into the habit of having good project structure.
 In your "python_workspace" folder we created in the last tutorial, create a folder called "myfirstscript".
-In that folder, we will create a new file called "myfirstscript.py" using IDLE.
 If you followed the extra tutorial, and I highly recommend that you do, open your terminal and type the following:

 ```python
 cd Documents/python_workspace/myfirstscript/
 ```

 Adjusting the second part if you placed your workspace folder anywhere but Documents.

-Using the terminal will allow you to use whichever editor you like.
+In this folder, let's create a new file called "myfirstscript.py" using IDLE.

 # Hello World
 ---